slkdfjslkfdjsldkfjsdlkjfds/Blue-Paradise/README.md

 This repository is to document changes made to Blue Paradise, along as an archive of older versions for whatever reason.
 As for now, it supports [version 0.74.3](https://github.com/etternagame/etterna/releases/tag/v0.74.3)
 # Credits
+Poco0317 - Doing most of the stuff for Til Death, presumably

+Darkmans39 - see: Poco0317

 SnaptopZippys - Mostly idea-crafting and doing some of the code

 spxnoire - helping Snaptop for most of the code